ozyinc/website/content/cv.en.md

 ---
 title: Ozan İncesulu's Curriculum Vitae
 date: 2020-04-25
-description:  Seeking Full-time Opportunities in Software Development or Machine Learning.
-I specialize in Python and Typescript and have professional experience with Keras, Tensorflow, Kubernetes, Angular, and PHP.
-I am currently pursuing my Master's Degree in Computer Science at Politecnico di Milano and expect to graduate in October 2022.
+description:  Currently employed full-time @eBay as a Backend Software Engineer.
+I specialize in Java, Python and Typescript and have professional experience with Spring Boot, Keras, Kubernetes, Angular, React and PHP.
+I have graduated with a Master's Degree in Computer Science at Politecnico di Milano.
 I believe I can adapt to different environments and tech stacks easily, thus I have experience with working with new technologies, monolithic systems, and microservices.
 I also enjoy reading tech books, watching conferences and I try to apply the principles learned from them to my code.
 type: cv
 layout: single
 extra: [